emretemel/Coursera_Getting_and_Cleaning_Data/Course_Project/README.md

 ####How to run run_analysis.R?
 ######Emre Temel / 18 Nov 2015

+!
+This script requires "data.table" package.
+If not exist; package will be installed at the beginning.

 * Download data from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
 * Unzip and rename the folder  "SamsungData".